samuraijane/dc-builders/week7/2-thursday/class/exercise2/README.md

 Step 2:

-- Using `axios` or `fetch`, make a GET request to https://dog.ceo/api/breeds/list when the page first loads
+- Using `fetch`, make a GET request to https://dog.ceo/api/breeds/list when the page first loads

 - Confirm that this AJAX request shows up in your network tab everytime you reload the page